How To Save a Marriage

 Was your husband like this BEFORE you were married?
 Chances are he never really changed.

-👉 Read: my husband left me for another woman – how do I overcome?
+Read: my husband left me for another woman – Can I Get Him Back?

-According to Dr. Huizenga, this is more common for young couples, the mid or late 30s or younger.
+According to Dr. Huizenga, this is more common for young couples, in their mid or late 30s or younger.

 Usually, the cheater reports “falling out of love” and is truly disturbed by this “shift”.

-He wants to recapture feeling in love (a feeling which always fades) and has, by chance, found a significant other who has awakened these feelings again so he feels “in love” again.
+He wants to recapture feeling in love (a feeling that always fades) and has, by chance, found a significant other who has awakened these feelings again so he feels “in love” again.

-These people will not settle for a less than ideal relationship, which means, of course, feeling the “love feelings”.
+These people will not settle for a less-than-ideal relationship, which means, of course, feeling “love feelings”.

 5. I Want to Get Back at Her